Click to zoom

 - Action: Add AI-chat-aware hypotheses to experiments.
 Segment cohorts by query intent (informational vs transactional) and compare conversion paths.

 - Why it matters: Campaign performance may shift as audiences are reclassified by conversational data.
-In practice, you’ll see some audiences balloon and others thin out — recalibrate your baselines.
+In practice, you’ll see some audiences balloon and others thin out — recalibrate your baselines and update UTMs and experiment plans to detect AI-chat-driven shifts.

 2. Refresh privacy and consent messaging